Team-Ujjwal/Discord-Roles-Information/README.md

 - Discord Staff: Manages the server with rules and regulations.
 They have rights to take the necessary action against the offender.

-- Minecraft Team: Manages our minecraft gaming server ie. [TG Network](https://tgnetwork.in)!
+- Minecraft Team: Manages our minecraft gaming server i.e. [TG Network](https://tgnetwork.in)!

 <h3>Special Roles</h3>